cc6-ject/ject-backend/README.md

 ```

 2. Check on AWS<br>
-   Check (Cognito, Lambda, DynamoDB, API Gateway) on AWS console, you can see those resources are already deployed.
+   Check (Cognito, Lambda, DynamoDB, API Gateway) on AWS console, you can see these resources are already deployed.

 3. Test<br>
    Please change <function names> and <mocks path>.
 You can test all API.
 All function names are written in serverless.yml and all mock data is in mocks folder.
 If your configuration is correct, you can get status code 200.